Brassy Hair: Why Does It Happen, And Top 5 Ways To Undo It

-Being a women has its ups and downs, and whether it’s getting a painful pimple or a bad hair day, being a girl is tough.
+Being a woman has its ups and downs.
+Whether it’s getting a painful pimple or a bad hair day, womanhood is tough.
 But nothing quite compares to the horror of brassy blonde hair.
-It’s probably a blonde’s worst nightmare.
-When this occurs, many people who don’t know what to do run to the salon and spend a fortune on treating their hair.
-While this is a good solution to a devastating problem, it can cost a fortune and let’s be honest… who has the time?!
+Brassiness is probably a blonde’s worst nightmare.
+Brassiness can be caused by quite a few things like hair care products, your shower water, and your natural hair color.
+When this occurs, many people who don’t know what to do run to a hairstylist at their nearest salon and spend a fortune on redying their hair.
+Haircare ain’t no joke when it comes to lightening your natural hair color.

+While this is a good solution to a devastating problem, it can cost a fortune and let’s be honest… who has the time?
 If I were to run to my stylist every time a bit of brass crept up in my hair, I would most probably be living on the streets, along with so many other blondes!
 So here’s what everyone is wondering: what exactly can be done that doesn’t entail running to the salon?
-Isn’t there anything that can be done from home that can at least help a little bit?
+Isn’t there something that can be done from home that can at least help a little bit?
 HAVE NO FEAR.
 Take a look below.

 — Yuki Hana (@hibeautifulgir1) November 15, 2016

-Purple Shampoo for Brassy Hair
+1. Purple Shampoo For Brassy Hair

+There are plenty of different kinds of purple shampoos on the market, so don’t be overwhelmed.
+You basically just need to read up on all the products and buy whichever purple shampoo sounds fitting for your specific hair type.
+You should aim for one that works as a toner.
+Toning shampoos are very popular.
+Toning is necessary to neutralize brassiness.
+The shampoo should also be able to raise your hair cuticles to give your hair more volume.
 Although all of the shampoos are more or less the same deal, they are each formulated for specific types of hair.
-For example – some are better for ombre hair, some are better for highlighted, or completely dyed.
+For example – some are better for ombre hair, some are better for highlights, balayage, or completely dyed hair.
+You can even use a purple conditioner.
 Make sure to get one that’s specifically color safe!

-At-Home Brass Banisher
+2. At-Home Brass Banisher

-Bleaching Brassy Hair
+5. Bleaching Brassy Hair Breakdown